 However, popular cotton is, we must remember it takes a lot of water to produce.
 It can take more than 20,000 litres of water to produce one single T-shirt or a pair of jeans.
 Cotton farming is the most water draining factor in our supply chain.
 Despite this, there is a lot we can do to improve our use of cotton.
-Currently, sustainably sourced cotton represent 43% of our entire cotton use.
+Currently, sustainably sourced cotton represent 59% of the cotton we source.
+Our aim is for all cotton in our range to be sustainably sourced by 2020 – organic cotton, recycled cotton or cotton sourced through the Better Cotton Initiative.”
 Our aim is for all cotton in our range to come from sustainable sources by 2020 – organic cotton, recycled cotton or Better Cotton.
 In October 2017 the H&M group was ranked in the category Leading the Way by the Sustainable Cotton Ranking, a collaboration between Solidaridad, WWF and Pesticide Action Network UK.

 "The H&M group is one of the leading users of organic cotton in the world."